whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-24-Five-Four-Club-Men-Clothing-Subscription-January-2016-Review-Coupon.md

 <br>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Five Four Club never disappoints and is definitely my husband's favorite clothing subscription.
-This month they sent a super cool jacket plus 2 tees, and they were all a hit!
-For $60 a month, this subscription has been great at sending quality and stylish clothes, and for us the value is such a deal.
-Every month my husband looks forward to receiving his items and so do I!!!</p>
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This has got to be the first time that I'm disappointed in my Five Four Club items.
+It was a case of mistaken style as I'm pretty sure the 2 items I received fit more towards the "Classic" style and not the "Fashion Forward" style.
+They even have pictures of models wearing outfits to represent each style when you fill out your online profile, and even with that it looks more towards the "Classic" style.
+I wouldn't have bought these 2 items myself if I went shopping, so needless to say, this really bummed me out.
+I'm going to give them another try next month to see what they send and I'll decide then if I'll continue subscribing.
+Here's to hoping they do a better job!</p>

-<p>If you haven't subscribed yet, you can <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">get your first 2 months at 50% off through this link</a> and enter coupon code <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">WINTER50</a>, this is the best deal I've seen from them so far so take advantage of it and <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">subscribe now</a>!</p>
+<p>If you haven't subscribed yet, you can <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">get your first package at 50% off through this link</a>!</p>